1. Gautama Buddha was born in __________.

 Explanation: As recorded in Buddhist texts before his Mahaparinirvana.

-20. Buddha attained Mahaparinirvana (death) at:
+20. Buddha attained Mahaparinirvana (death) at__________.

 A) Rajgir